 - Genre Savvy: Sometimes people try to out think Gracie.
 Doesn't work too well.Man #1: I can't wait to get home and sit by the fireplace.
 My dog at my feet, smoking a pipe, reading the paper.Man #2: (After a pause) Mrs Allen....aren't you going to ask him why he lets his dog smoke a pipe?Gracie Allen: Heavens, no!
 (The men nod and go back to what they were doing) After all, if his dog is smart enough to read the paper, why shouldn't he be allowed to smoke a pipe?

 - George Jetson Job Security: George Burns fired his announcer Harry Von Zell so often that 'Harry, You're fired.' could almost be considered a Catchphrase.Harry Morton: You seem to understand George's psychological make up.Harry Von Zell: Well you don't get fired 3 or 4 times a day without getting to know the man.

 - How We Got Here: One Christmas Episode starts out with George talking to us from a jail cell on Christmas Eve, then goes into the story of how he got there.

-- Jury Duty: One episode subverts the troupe by having both Blanche and Harry happy at the prospect of her being called (Blanche looking foward to do her civic duty, and Harry looking foward to the free time and non-burned food he'll get with her gone).
+- Jury Duty: One episode subverts the troupe by having both Blanche and Harry happy at the prospect of her being called (Blanche looking forward to doing her civic duty, and Harry looking forward to the free time and non-burned food he'll get with her gone).

 - Light Is Not Good: The one time in her career that Gracie froze on stage came during a dress rehearsal of the pilot episode.
 She happened to be looking at one of the cameras when the red tally light came on.
 Startled, she froze until it went off.
 George had the technical director remove the tally lights from all of the cameras.